akosgamer1000/webshop_asztali/docs/ui/Components/Layout/variables/Sidebar.md

 ## Description

-A functional component that renders a responsive navigation sidebar.
+A functional component that renders a navigation sidebar.
 Displays different navigation options based on user authentication status.
-Collapses on mobile and remains fixed on desktop screens.

-## Param

-Component properties

-## Param

-Callback function to toggle sidebar visibility

-## Param

-Current state of sidebar visibility (true = visible, false = hidden)

 ## Returns